Cog-Creators/Red-DiscordBot/docs/cog_guides/core.rst

 **Description**

-Remove servers or channels from the ignore list.
+Commands to remove servers or channels from the ignore list.

 .. _core-command-unignore-channel: